-SITE INFORMATION V
+SITE INFORMATION N .

 Topic Comments

 Site Name Land north of Whitecraig

-Site Ref PM/MH/HSG055
+Site Ref PM/MH/HSG055 LDP PROP MH14 Land at Whitecraig North: northern part of

+the site removed from allocation to avoid Cultural Heritage Impact on

+Scheduled Monument 13318

 Source of Site Agent (Justin Lamb Associates) on behalf of landowner (Executry of Sir John

 Suggestion Hope)

 Site Size (ha) 19.2ha

 Current Use Agricultural/equine uses

 Proposed Use Housing

 Summary A large greenfield site in use for agriculture and equine uses lying to the north

 Description of Whitecraig.
 It is bounded to the west by Cowpits Road with the River Esk

 woodlands beyond, while the A1 runs nearby to the north.